 TCP Rating: 75/100

 - The Blackhawk is the Verizon version of the Code Black Wireless.
 This camera will send photos instantly to your email or cell phone.
-Programming and setup are stellar, but night pictures are very dark. - TCP Staff
+Programming and setup are stellar, but night pictures are very dark.
+Make sure you set the "Remote Control" setting to 4 hours so it doesn't kill the battery life prematurely. - TCP Staff

 2016 Covert Blackhawk 12.0 Review

 Model # 5120 (Verizon) | Blackhawk Owner's Manual